stevencohn/OneMore/README.md

 * Create/edit/apply [custom styles](../../wiki/Custom-Styles) with advanced options
 * Manage menu of [Favorites](../../wiki/Favorites) for one-click link to your most referenced pages
 * Add [formulas](../../wiki/Formula-Commands) to table cell using Excel-like expressions
+* [Customize the context menu](../../wiki/Settings) to add OneMore commands or a a custom search engine

 *Want more from OneMore?
 OneMore has more...* Here's what's in the OneMore menu